 A white bowl of ricotta, spinach, cheese, and spices on a tan counter.

-Add the filling ingredients to a bowl.
+Add the filling ingredients to a big mixing bowl.

 Hands using a spoon to stir cheese filling in a white bowl on a tan counter.

-Stir the filling until smooth.
+Stir the filling until it’s well-combined.

 Hands using a rolling pin to roll puff pastry on a wood board.

-Roll the puff pastry.
+Roll the puff pastry into a big rectangle.

 A sheet of pastry with cheese filling on a wood board.

-Spread the filling on the puff pastry.
+Spread the filling on the puff pastry sheets.

 Hands rolling puff pastry on a wood board.

-Roll the puff pastry into logs.
+Roll both puff pastry sheets into 2 long logs.

 Sliced spinach and ricotta puff pastry wheels on a wood board.